WTF is Quibi? A bold bet on short-form streaming

 What devices can stream Quibi?

 You can watch Quibi only on mobile devices like phones or tablets.
 No TVs.
 No web viewing.
-Basically, Quibi is designed only for devices with screens that can easily rotate.
+Basically, Quibi designed to be watched in an app only on devices with screens that can easily rotate.

 Quibi has apps for both Apple's iOS and Google's Android system.
 An app for iPhone, iPad and iPod Touch is already available for preorder in Apple's App Store, and you can preregister for the Android app in the Google Play Store.